duckdb-faiss-ext/duckdb-faiss-ext/README.md

 # Benchmarks

 The initial thesis this was written for, can be found [here](https://www.cs.ru.nl/bachelors-theses/2024/Jaap_Aarts___1056714___Implementing_in-Database_Similarity_Search.pdf).
-This contains benchmarks of all 3 methods implemented in this extension, for 3 different indexes, 2 IFV and one HNSW on page 26-28.
-This also has one comparison against the vss extension for duckdb, however this is outdated and only includes a small amount of data.
-The methodology section also provides the setup and details on the benchmarks.
+The thesis evaluates benchmarks of all 3 methods implemented in this extension, for 3 different indexes (HNSW and 2 variants of IFV, on page 26-28).
+The report also presents a comparison against DuckDB's VSS extension, however the comparison is outdated and only includes a small amount of data due to previous limitations of VSS.
+The methodology section introduces the setup and details of these benchmarks.

-There are also benchmarks directly against vss, these use the same methodology as the thesis above.
+Additional (newer) experiments have compared VSS directly against FAISS, using the methodology introduced in the thesis above.
 Here is the graph of VSS vs FAISS vs SQL:

 ![Comparison against vss](plots/vss.png)

-The batch size is 1, since VSS doesn't support batches (yet).
-The number of results are computed based on the passingrate, setting the binomial(P) CDF to 99.
+The VSS extension only supports a query batch size of 1; the number of results is computed based on the passingrate, setting up a binomial(P) CDF to 99.

 Note that this is a Logarithmic scale, since otherwise the only thing you could see would be one SQL line and one VSS/FAISS line.
-As you can see faiss is significantly faster using single-query batch queries (since vss doesn't support batch operations).
+As you can see FAISS is significantly faster, even if we use only single-query batches.

-It is important to note that faiss can to batch operations, and is heavily optimised for it.
-For example, using a batch of 48 queries is only 25% slower than a single query batch. (not included in this graph).
+FAISS has been optimised heavily for batches with multiple queries.
+For example, searching for a batch of 48 queries is only 25% slower than a single query.
+(Results not shown here.)

 # Functions

-The faiss extension provides several functions that can be used to interact with faiss.
-These are split into a couple general catagories: Creation/deletion, adding, and searching.
+The FAISS extension provides several functions that can be used to interact with FAISS indexes.

-You can see the all these functions below
+An overview of functions provided has been grouped into thee following categories: Creation/deletion, Addition, and, Search.

 ## Creation/Deletion

-These functions allow you to do all kinds of things with indexes, without modifying the data.
+These functions manipulate indexes, without modifying the data.

 ### faiss\_create